bennyb0y/burrito-rater/README.md

 # 🌯 Burrito Rater

-A web application for rating and discovering burritos.
-Users can submit ratings for burritos they've tried, view ratings on a map, and browse a list of all ratings.
+A web application for rating and discovering burritos, built with Next.js and deployed on Cloudflare Pages.

 ## 🚀 Features